dmfay/massive-js/README.md

 }.then(matchingDocuments => {...});
 ```

 Persistence functions are also adapted for document tables.
-You can upsert a document with `saveDoc`; if the argument contains an `id` field, it will update the existing document in the database.
-Otherwise, it will create a new one.
+You can update/insert a document with `saveDoc`; if the argument contains an `id` field, it will update the existing document in the database.
+If the argument contains no `id` field then it will insert a new document into the database.
 Either way, it returns the current state of the document.

+Note that this isn't a true upsert.
+It basically checks the id field, if it exists it will do an `UPDATE` query otherwise it will do an `INSERT` query.
+If you specify an `id` that isn't in the database nothing will get updated and `null` will be returned.

 ```javascript
 attributes.requiresAuthentication = true;